CIS5650-Fall-2025/Project3-CUDA-Path-Tracer/README.md

 From the demo we can conclude that larger the aperture, the more blurry will the objects not in focus would be.
 This is exactly what the real-world physics tells us.

+**Performance**: Physics-based DoF is achieved almost "free", since it just randomly chooses an origin for rays.
+There is no observed impact introduced by the feature.

 ### Motion Blur

 To implement motion blur, a `motion` array and a `exposure` float is added to the scene file.
 The former indicates the velocity (magnitude and direction) of an object, while the latter is the exposure time.
-The renderer (uniformly) randomly samples in the exposure interval, creating the realistic motion blur effect.
+The renderer (uniformly) randomly samples the moving objects in the exposure interval, and update the transform matrices at the beginning of every iteration.
+And then the renderer uses the new transform matrices perform ray-tracing, after statistically large number of iterations, you can observe the object "moving".

 ![](img/cornell_motion_blur.png)

+**Performance**: Motion Blur is achieved almost "free", because it computes the new transform matrices for each moving object only once per iteration.
+There is no observed impact introduced by the feature.

 ### Re-startable Path Tracing